BBualdo/Life-is-a-Game/README.md

 47. Moving to Google, I've made the same steps - created app on ```GCP```, handling frontend requests and responses, creating additional controller endpoint, service and handling user logging in and linking/unlinking account with Google.
 48. A problem occured when trying to create account based on email from external provider.
 I forgot to invoke ```UserManager.CreateAsync()``` method.
 Now it's fixed and good to go.
 49. Added ability to update Username with other profile details.
+50. Added ```Logging``` service and added it to log potential errors and log it into ```ErrorLogs``` database table.
+I have to keep this in mind while formatting responses in future to log every potential error.

 ### 🧰 Built with